duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 Here, we specify that if the `error` object in the API result is defined, we `return` nothing, stopping the execution of the function and as a result, we won't display an instant answer.
 In the case of this API, when the error object is defined, it means no results are given, so we have no data to use for a Spice result.

-In other cases, because most API's return an array of results, a similar check should be made to see if the results array has a length greater than `1`.
+In other cases, because most APIs return an array of results, a similar check should be made to see if the results array has a length greater than `1`.
 This way, if no results were returned from the API we can stop, and display nothing.

 Moving on, the next part is very important, it defines how the Spice result should look and specifies which parts of the API result are important.
 This piece of code tells DuckDuckGo to render the instant answer: